-Reflecting the increased importance of the CKT examination, the 2014 CKT paper comprised two hundred questions in Single Best Answer format (one from five items), an increase of fifty questions from last year's SBA examination.
+The 2015 CKT paper comprised two hundred questions in Single Best Answer format (one from five items).
 Candidates answered all questions as there is no negative marking, with the correct answer being awarded one mark and an incorrect (or omitted) answer receiving no mark.
-The time allocated to complete the examination in 2014 was three hours.
+The time allocated to complete the examination in 2015 was three hours.